 Community Service Hours

 Volunteer note-takers can receive community service hours from ODS, which may qualify certain academic or extracurricular program requirements.
-You may pick up a letter verifying volunteer hours during finals week in 180 UH.
+At the end of the semester you may request to receive a digital copy or pick up a hard copy of a letter verifying your volunteer hours.

 Enhance Your Résumé